Project-Based Learning: 8 Tips For Teachers

 8. Patience is key.

 I am pleased with having started PBL this year and I encourage other educators to consider implementing PBL in their classrooms.
-Yes, there can implementation dip.
+Yes, there can be an implementation dip.
 And without communication with students and parents and even our own colleagues, progress can be slow.

 PBL is, however, a different approach to learning.
 It acknowledges that the school year is a marathon, not a series of sprints.
 It allows students to design and create and publish and reflect on and revise ideas, and this all takes time.
 Patience, then, is a critical characteristic of any successful–and sane!–project-based learning teacher!
 Given time, you’ll eventually help the students see the impact it has had on their learning.